vlabella/gle-library/README.md

 # gle-library

-GLE Library - Library of routines and example scripts written in [GLE](http://glx.sourceforge.io).
-These scripts come bundled with the GLE distribution.
+GLE Library - Library of figures and include files for [GLE](http://glx.sourceforge.io).
+The include files come bundled with the GLE distribution.
 However, they may get updated prior to the next release.
 This repo makes them available separately for users to modify and/or update outside of the GLE release schedule.
+In addition it enealbes users to contribute thier own routines and sample figures.
+See instructions below.

 ## Installation Instructions

-  1. Download or clone the repo
-  2. Copy all the gle files to the /gleinc folder at the root of your GLE installation.
-On windows, this location is `C:\Program Files\GLE\gleinc`.
+Installation of include files is only needed if they get updted prior to the next release of GLE.
+The installation command below copies all the .gle files from /include to the /gleinc folder at the root of your GLE installation:

+* windows: `C:\Program Files\GLE\gleinc`.
+* Linux: `/usr/share/gle/gleinc`.

+To install the new include files

+ `cd src` & `make install-includes` or `nmake install-includes`

+## Building all figures

+To build all the figures

+  `cd src` & `make` or `nmake`

+To clean the build

+  `cd src` & `make clean` or `nmake clean`

+## Contributing Figures

+## Contributing Include Files

+## Regenerating the Makefile